ezraundag/ai-rest-api-for-transcription/README.md

 **Transcribing audio files using Microsoft Azure Cognitize Service - Foundry Tools**

-This repo contains two python files that transcribe an audio file and save the transcription to a word document.
+This repo contains two python scripts that transcribe an audio file and save the transcription to a word document.
 These scripts can be useful if you need to batch-transcribe multiple large audio files from long interviews.

 I wrote these scripts to transcribe and code collected interviews for qualitative research.